-AAFC will return bids delivered after the stipulated bid solicitation closing date and time, unless they qualify as a delayed bid as described below.
+PWGSC will return bids delivered after the stipulated bid solicitation closing date and time, unless they qualify as a delayed bid as described below.

-07 Delayed Bids
+07 Delayed bids

-- 1. A bid delivered to the specified address after the closing date and time but before the contract award date may be considered, provided the bidder can prove the delay is due solely to a delay in delivery that can be attributed to the Canada Post Corporation (CPC) (or national equivalent of a foreign country).
+- 1. A bid delivered to the specified bid receiving unit after the closing date and time but before the contract award date may be considered, provided the bidder can prove the delay is due solely to a delay in delivery that can be attributed to the Canada Post Corporation (CPC) (or national equivalent of a foreign country).
 Purolator Inc. is not considered to be part of CPC for the purposes of delayed bids.
-The only pieces of evidence relating to a delay in the CPC system that are acceptable to AAFC are:

-- a) CPC cancellation date stamp; or

-- b) CPC Priority Courier bill of lading; or

-- c) CPC Xpresspost label

-that clearly indicates that the bid was mailed before the bid closing date.
+The only pieces of evidence relating to a delay in the CPC system that are acceptable to PWGSC are: - a. a CPC cancellation date stamp; or - b. a CPC Priority Courier bill of lading; or - c. a CPC Xpresspost label that clearly indicates that the bid was mailed before the bid closing date.

-- 2. Misrouting, traffic volume, weather disturbances, labour disputes or any other causes for the late delivery of bids are not acceptable reasons for the bid to be accepted by AAFC. - 3.
+- 2. Misrouting, traffic volume, weather disturbances, labour disputes or any other causes for the late delivery of bids are not acceptable reasons for the bid to be accepted by PWGSC. - 3.
 Postage meter imprints, whether imprinted by the Bidder, the CPC or the postal authority outside Canada, are not acceptable as proof of timely mailing.